Management team

 Phil Milliken

-Phil is Manager of Clinical Translation in the Clinical Development group.
-Responsibilities include developing translational biomarker strategies to define mechanisms of action and therapeutic response in our clinical trials.
+Phil is Director within Clinical Development group and head of Indication Expansion.
+He is responsible for overseeing programs to diversify our lead therapy into new therapeutic areas, to confirm proof of concept and translational path to clinic.
+This includes developing translational biomarker strategies to define mechanisms of action and therapeutic response in our clinical trials.
 Prior to this he was Disease Biology manager, leading multiple projects with our academic collaborators, to demonstrate effects of neuromodulation on defined neural circuits in differing disease conditions.

 Phil has extensive non-clinical and clinical experience across multiple therapeutic areas.
 He joined GSK in 2007, working in Safety Pharmacology with an in vivo cardiovascular and translational focus, followed by a position in Safety Evaluation & Risk Management in the Global Clinical Safety & Pharmacovigilance group.
 He moved to Pfizer as Non-Clinical Drug Safety Lead for the Neuroscience & Pain Research Unit, before joining Galvani Bioelectronics in 2016.
 Phil gained a PhD in Physiology & Pharmacology at the University of Strathclyde, followed by a post-doctoral position at the University of Edinburgh in the Centre for Cardiovascular Sciences.